MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-imageprocess.md

 ---
 title: ImageProcess object
 description: Manages the Filter chain.
-An ImageProcess object can be created using \ 0034;WIA.ImageProcess \ 0034; as the ProgID in a call to CreateObject. ms.assetid: '98594336-34d1-4184-a1a4-fbdb71c17f00'
+An ImageProcess object can be created using \ 0034;WIA.ImageProcess \ 0034; as the ProgID in a call to CreateObject. ms.assetid: 98594336-34d1-4184-a1a4-fbdb71c17f00
+keywords:
+- ImageProcess object WIA Automation
-keywords: ["ImageProcess object WIA Automation", "ImageProcess object WIA Automation , described"]
+- ImageProcess object WIA Automation , described
 topic_type:
 - apiref
 api_name: